Cray-HPE/docs-csm/troubleshooting/known_issues/sms_health_check.md

 On systems where too many BOS v1 sessions exist, the `cmsdev` test will hang when trying to list BOS v1 sessions.
 See [Hang Listing BOS V1 Sessions](Hang_Listing_BOS_V1_Sessions.md) for more information.

+### Invalid CFS component

+If a CFS component exists with a zero-length string for its `id` field, then it may cause the `cmsdev` CFS subtest to fail.
+The `cmsdev` test failure symptom will depend on the version of `cmsdev` being run.
+(See the [Version](#version) section above for details on how to find the version).

+- For `cmsdev` versions 1.25 or higher, the CFS subtest failures will resemble the following:

+    ```text
+    ERROR (run tag fhn3C-cfs): In first item listed, 'id' field maps to a 0-length string, but it should have non-0 length
+    ```

+- For `cmsdev` versions less than 1.25 but at least 1.16.2, the CFS subtest failures will resemble the following:

+    ```text
+    ERROR (run tag sosdD-cfs): GET https://api-gw-service-nmn.local/apis/cfs/v2/components/: expected status code 200, got 404
+    ERROR (run tag sosdD-cfs): CLI command (cfs components v2 describe  --format json) failed with exit code 2
+    ```

+- For `cmsdev` versions less than 1.16.2, the CFS subtest failure will resemble the following:

+    ```text
+    ERROR (run tag fhn3C-cfs): First list item has empty value for "id" field
+    ```

+For details on how to correct this problem, see [CFS Component With Zero-Length ID](CFS_Component_With_Zero_Length_ID.md).